SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Commander2/Commander.md

 ### Turning commands into menu items

-Now that we have our commands we would like to reuse them and turn them into menus.
+Now that we have our commands, we would like to reuse them and turn them into menus.
 In Spec, commands that are transformed into menu items are structured into a tree of command instances.
 The class method `buildCommandsGroupWith:forRoot:` of `SpPresenter` is a hook to let presenters define the root of the command instance tree.

-A command is transformed into a command for Spec using the message `forSpec`.
-We will show later that we can add UI-specific information to a command such as an icon and a shortcut.
+A command is transformed into a command for Spec using the message `forSpec`.We will show later that we can add UI-specific information to a command such as an icon and a shortcut.

 The method `buildCommandsGroupWith:forRoot:` registers commands to which the presenter instance is passed as context.
 Note that here we just add plain commands, but we can also create groups.
-This is also in this method that we will specify a toolbar.
+Later in this chapter we will also specify a menu bar in this method.

 ```
-EgContactBookPresenter class >>
+ContactBookPresenter class >>
     buildCommandsGroupWith: presenter
     forRoot: rootCommandGroup

     rootCommandGroup
-        register: (EgAddContactCommand forSpec context: presenter);
+        register: (AddContactCommand forSpec context: presenter);
-        register: (EgRemoveContactCommand forSpec context: presenter)
+        register: (RemoveContactCommand forSpec context: presenter)
 ```

-We now have to attach the root of the command tree to the table.
+Now we have to attach the root of the command tree to the table.
 This is what we do with the new line in the `initializePresenters` method.
 Notice that we have full control and as we will show we could select a subpart of the tree \(using the message `/`\) and define it as root for a given component.

 ```
-EgContactBookPresenter >> initializePresenters
+ContactBookPresenter >> initializePresenters
     table := self newTable.
     table
         addColumn: (SpStringTableColumn title: 'Name' evaluated: #name);
         addColumn: (SpStringTableColumn title: 'Phone' evaluated: #phone).
     table contextMenu: [ self rootCommandsGroup beRoot asMenuPresenter ].